Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 Benefits

-• Improve the flexibility of the spine and support a better posture.
+• Enhance your spine's flexibility and support better posture.

-• Stretch and strengthen the muscles around the spine.
+• Stretch and strengthen the muscles around your spine.

 • Relieve muscle tension.